bluelight773/tf_object_detector/README.md

     protoc object_detection/protos/*.proto --python_out=.
     ```

-9. Ensure tkinter is installed for the purposes of displaying images when running a Python script from the command line
+9. Ensure tkinter is installed for the purpose of displaying images when running a Python script from the command line
     `sudo apt-get install python3-tk`

 ## Using Pre-trained Object Detection Models